PostHog/posthog.com/contents/blog/yc-2-years-on.md

 featuredImageType: full
 ---

-[YCombinator](https://www.ycombinator.com/) (YC) is seen as the world's best, and most prolific, 3 month accelerator program.
+[YCombinator](https://www.ycombinator.com/) (YC) is seen as the world's best, and most prolific, three-month accelerator program.
 Upwards of 7,000 founders have taken part.
 Yet, no one really talks about what happens afterwards.

-> PostHog did YCombinator's Winter 2020 batch.
+PostHog did YCombinator's Winter 2020 batch.
 We made the top companies list a year later when we closed a series B led by YC Continuity.
-We provide an open source product analytics suite.
+We provide an [open-source product analytics suite](https://posthog.com/).

 So, what have the last two (and a bit) years like been for us, and how could they have been better?